RobertBryson/Breakout/README.md

 * GameLoop
 * Better ball physics (Box2D)
 * Leaderboards
-* More ball types (e.g., multiball, sticky ball [where you shoot the ball from the paddle every time], tiny ball, big ball, brick-tracking ball)
+* More ball types (e.g., multiball, sticky ball \[where you shoot the ball from the paddle every time], tiny ball, big ball, brick-tracking ball)
 * Sounds with increasing tone between bounces.
 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist

 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+Robert Bryson

+Fixed compiler error - Circular dependency caused by include "PowerupFireBall.h" in "PowerupBase.h", removed include as was unused - \*1 minute

+Added mouse controls - New function "followMouse()" in Paddle.
+Player is given choice, which is stored as bool and passed to game manager, in update calls appropriate control scheme - \*20 minutes